 After you take a picture, there's an unseen image on the film.
 To make that image visible, the exposed film must be processed.

 There are hundreds of independent photofinishers across the country, many of whom process film with chemicals and equipment purchased from Kodak.
-In addition, Kodak itself has ten photofinishing laboratories in the United States.
-Outside the U.S., the company owns and operates
+In ad-

 Kodak Canada Ltd., Toronto, Canada

 Kodak Industrial, S.A. de C.V., Guadalajara, Mexico